On the global homotopy theory of symmetric monoidal categories: -global homotopy theory of symmetric monoidal -categories

 Thus, roughly speaking, $\cat{PermCat}$ is just as good as $\cat{SymMonCat}$ from a purely formal point of view.
 In practice, however, working with permutative categories is often easier than working with general symmetric monoidal categories as there are less coherence data to keep track of.

-As a concrete manifestation of this, Schwede constructs in \cite[Construction~11.1]{schwede-k-theory} an explicit functor $\Phi\colon\cat{PermCat}\to\cat{ParSumCat}$, and while it is plausible that his construction could be extended to all small symmetric monoidal categories, working out the details would probably become quite technical and cumbersome.
+As a concrete manifestation of this, Schwede constructs in \cite[Construction~11.1]{schwede-k-theory} an explicit functor $\Phi\colon\cat{PermCat}\to\cat{ParSumCat}$ (partially recalled in Example~\ref{ex:Phi} above), and while it is plausible that his construction could be extended to all small symmetric monoidal categories, working out the details would probably become quite technical and cumbersome.
 Accordingly, the parsummable categories associated to general small symmetric monoidal categories are only defined indirectly by applying $\Phi$ to a permutative replacement.

 If we look at parsummable categories from a categorical angle, then $\Phi$ is very well-behaved.
 Namely, we proved as the main result of \cite{perm-parsum-categorical}:

 \begin{thm} The functor $\Phi\colon\cat{PermCat}\to\cat{ParSumCat}$ is a homotopy equivalence with respect to the \emph{underlying equivalences of categories} on both sides. \end{thm} \begin{proof} This is \cite[Theorem~3.1]{perm-parsum-categorical}. \end{proof}